On this page:

 - Early Arrival or Late Departure is an exception granted on a very limited basis and is accompanied by an early arrival or late departure fee.
 For fee amounts, please reference the Residential Guidebook.

 - The residence halls close for Winter Break from noon on December 18, 2022 through 9am on January 14, 2023.

 - Access to Break Housing is an exception granted on a very limited basis, and I understand that if I am in need of and approved for break housing, I may be relocated to housing arrangements that are not my regular semester housing.

 - Summer housing is only available for international students, students fulfilling a college-approved internship, students working on campus in administrative offices, students working as research assistants, and students enrolled in summer courses.
 Summer housing is accompanied by a summer housing fee that is approved annually by the Board of Trustees and collected via student accounts.

 Room Changes, Vacancies, and Consolidation

 As an occupant of College housing, I understand that I may be reassigned, relocated, or required to consolidate based on the housing needs of the College.
 I also understand that if a vacancy exists in my residential space, it may be filled by the College at any time.
 Any attempt on my part to discourage, refuse, or intimidate a potential or newly assigned roommate is a violation of Residential Guidelines.
-During the course of the fall and spring semester, I am aware that within the designated period (excluding the first two and last two weeks of the semester), I can work with the Office of Residential & First-Year Programs to change my housing assignment based on available vacancies.
+During the course of the fall and spring semester, I am aware that within the designated period (excluding the first two and last two weeks of the semester), I can work with the Office of Residential Education to change my housing assignment based on available vacancies.
 Should I change housing into a space that is a different rate than my original space, I will be charged or credited at a pro-rated cost based on the time of my relocation.